 Prepare for an Outage

-Natural events, such as hurricanes, tornadoes, ice storms and floods, may cause extended outages.
+Natural events, such as hurricanes, tornadoes and floods, may cause extended outages.
 You can rest assured that Central Electric personnel are working as quickly as possible to restore your electrical service.

-Use the following tips to remain safe during inclement weather:
+Use the following tips to remain safe during hurricane season:

-- Snow and ice can potentially lead to downed trees and power lines.
-Avoid downed or dangling power lines and report them to Central Electric immediately.
-Never touch a fallen power line and treat all downed lines as if they are energized; never assume the line is dead.
+- Avoid downed or dangling power lines and report them to Central Electric immediately.
+Treat all downed lines as if they are energized; never assume that the line is dead.

 - Stay away from flooded areas, power lines could be submerged and still energized.

 - Stay alert for flooded areas and never attempt to drive through high-water.

 - Keep refrigerators and freezers closed as much as possible so your food will last longer in the event of a power outage.
 After a power outage, thoroughly inspect perishable food and throw out any spoiled items.